Marble Madness: Development

 The development toolkit for the Motorola CPU included a compiler for the C programming language, which the two programmers were familiar with.
 After Atari had conducted performance evaluations, it approved usage of the language.
 Cerny and Flanagan's decision to program Marble Madness in the C language had positive and negative consequences.
 Atari games had previously been programmed in assembly language.
-The C language was easier to program, but was less efficient, so the game operates at the slower speed of 30 Hz instead of the normal 60 Hz frequency of arcade games at the time.
+The C language was easier to program but was less efficient, so the game operates at the slower speed of 30 Hz instead of the normal 60 Hz frequency of arcade games at the time.
 Cerny decided to use a trackball system (marketed by Atari as Trak-Ball) to give the game a unique control system, and he chose a motorized trackball for faster spinning and braking when the in-game ball traveled downhill and uphill, respectively.
 As it was building the prototypes, Atari's design department informed Cerny that the motorized trackball's design had an inherent flaw—one of the four supports had poor contact with the ball—and the use of a regular trackball was more feasible.
 Additionally, Cerny had anticipated the use of powerful custom chips that would allow RAM-based sprites to be animated by the CPU, but the available hardware was a less advanced system using ROM-based static sprites.

 These technical limitations forced Cerny to simplify the overall designs.
 Inspired by M. C. Escher, he designed abstract landscapes for the courses.
 In retrospect, Cerny partly attributed the designs to his limited artistic skills.
-He was a fan of the 3D graphics used in Battlezone and I, Robot, but felt that the visuals lacked definition and wanted to create a game with "solid and clean" 3D graphics.
-Unlike most other arcade games of the time, the course images were not drawn on the pixel level.
+He was a fan of the 3D graphics used in Battlezone and I, Robot, but Cerny felt the visuals lacked definition and wanted to create a game with "solid and clean" 3D graphics.
+Unlike most arcade games of the time, the course images were not drawn on the pixel level.
 Instead, Cerny defined the elevation of every point in the course and stored this information in a heightmap array.
 The course graphics were then created by a ray tracing program that traced the path of light rays, using the heightmap to determine the appearance of the course on screen.
 This format also allowed Cerny to create shadows and use spatial anti-aliasing, a technique that provided the graphics with a smoother appearance.
 Cerny's course generator allowed him more time to experiment with the level designs.
 When deciding what elements to include in a course, practicality was a big factor; elements that would not work or would not appear as intended were omitted, such as an elastic barricade or a teeter-totter scale.
 Other ideas dropped from the designs were breakable glass supports, black hole traps, and bumps and obstacles built into the course that chased the marble.